A summit of 28 European Union leaders has not reached an agreement on who should take at the bloc’s pinnacle jobs.

 Strong capacity opponents to Mr. Weber are EU veteran Frans Timmermans (Dutch, from the center-left Socialist bloc) and Danish EU commissioner Margrethe Vestager, a liberal.

-But French President Emmanuel Macron is suggested to favor Michel Barnier – the man who has been negotiating Brexit – for the submit.
+But French President Emmanuel Macron is suggested to favor Michel Barnier – the man negotiating Brexit – for the submission.

 German Chancellor Angela Merkel had confused the significance of locating a “joint solution” at the Council summit.